Lufthansa weighs faster plane retirements after record loss

 Lufthansa cut its global workforce by 20% to 110,000 in 2020 and is seeking to eliminate another 10,000 German jobs or equivalent wage costs.

-The group, which received a government-backed 9 billion euro bailout last June, said it will operate at 40-50% of pre-crisis capacity this year, down from an earlier 40-60% forecast.
+The group, which received a government-backed 9 billion euro bailout last June, said it will operate at 40-50% of pre-crisis capacity this year, lowering its earlier 40-60% ambition.

 The group’s full-year net loss of 6.73 billion euros was on 13.59 billion euros in revenue, down 63%.
 The company predicted a narrower 2021 EBIT loss than last year’s 5.45 billion euros.